franneck94/vscode-formatter-customization/README.md

 3. That's it!
 Your script is now integrated with VSCode as an official formatter.
    You can now format your code though the Format Document command (`shift+alt+f`), enable the `editor.formatOnSave` option, or use the formatter however else VSCode allows.

-## Extension Settings

-Full extension configuration schema and documentation can be found in the [`package.json`](package.json) file.

-## Known Limitations

-VSCode doesn't seem to provide a way to name the formatter which an extension creates.
-This means that if you register multiple formatters for the same language, they will unfortunately both show up as 'Custom Local Formatters' and it will be difficult to tell them apart.